dtarakanova/dtarakanova/README.md

-Hi 👋 My name is Daria
+👋Introduction
 =================================
+Hi, my name is Daria, I'm Java student.
+Currently working in the advertising industry, seeking for entry position in Software Development.

+🧠
-🧠  I'm learning Java
+I'm learning Java
 🌍  I'm based in Moscow, Russia
 🤝  I'm open to collaborating on Java entry positions
 🔭  I’m currently working on the pet-project "Activities with Kids"